 Non-surgical Treatment for Coccydynia Pain

 Our physicians at Houston Spine & Sports Medicine are dedicated to treating musculoskeletal disorders, such as Coccydynia, with nonsurgical treatments that help restore the natural healing process of your body.
 Rarely are surgical procedures required for Coccydynia.
-Dr. Curtis Fandrich and Dr. Shaun Lehmann are well versed and have years of experience with the different advanced nonsurgical treatments including prolotherapy, platelet rich plasma (PRP) and musculoskeletal therapeutic laser.
+Dr. Shaun Lehmann is well versed and has years of experience with the different advanced nonsurgical treatments including prolotherapy, platelet rich plasma (PRP) and musculoskeletal therapeutic laser.
 Call today for your appointment to start you on your path to improvement.

 Common Diagnosis for Coccydynia Pain: